chinnucsk/proper.js/README.md

     ./properjs string.js String

-## Compiling to use Quviq QuickCheck
+## Compiling to use QuviQ QuickCheck

-By default PropEr is used, but to compile to use your system's Quviq QuickCheck installation compile with:
+By default PropEr is used, but to compile to use your system's QuviQ QuickCheck installation compile with:

     make cleanebin compile_eqc